-I can’t tell you how happy i was that it was Friday.
+I can’t tell you how happy I was that it was Friday.
 It had been an awfully long week.
-In 8 hours i would be travelling home to a comfortable chair, my own bed and surrounded by my family catching up on tv (who knew the little things could make such a difference)
+In 8 hours I would be travelling home to a comfortable chair, my own bed and surrounded by my family catching up on tv (who knew the little things could make such a difference)

-During our occupational therapy we focused on sleep, something that most of us struggle with.
+During our occupational therapy, we focused on sleep, something that most of us struggle with.
 We learnt about the different stages of sleep from REM (rapid eye movement – 1st stage) to deep sleep at stage 4.
 I asked why some people with chronic conditions can sleep anywhere from 4 – 10 hours and still wake up feeling like they haven’t slept at all.
 He had no idea, surprise surprise!
 (Fancy running a pain program and not knowing the ins and outs of pain and sleep issues related to pain.
-Clearly i was asking too much).
+Clearly, I was asking too much).
 Anyway, 1 cycle of sleep tends to last for 90 minutes and a full good nights sleep will include 4 of these cycles.
 It is supposedly quite normal to wake up a few times during the night and you will often not be aware of this.
-We were advised to avoid napping during the day as this can mess with our body clock but, what he failed to understand is that some of us our so tired by the middle of the day that staying awake is very difficult.
+We were advised to avoid napping during the day as this can mess with our body clock but, what he failed to understand is that some of us are so tired by the middle of the day that staying awake is very difficult.
 Also if we struggle to sleep at night with no explanation as to why then what could possibly be the alternative.
 With and without sleep we struggle with fatigue so why not get some sleep when you can.

 Wish me luck 🙂